KimikaTeorikoa/python-notes-tccm/contents/useful_libs.md

 For **root-finding** of scalar functions (univariate functions, i.e., which depend on only one variable), we can use the general interface function `root_scalar`.
-It takes as arguments the function to be solved, `f(x)`, the initial guess, `x0`, and the method to be used, `method`.
+It takes as arguments the function to be solved, `f(x)` and some other arguments depending on the method to be used, `method`.
+For instance, with `method=bisect`, we need to provide the closed interval where the solution lies, `bracket`.
+Other methods may require the derivative of the function, `fprime` and/or an initial guess, `x0`.
 The function to be solved must take as argument a scalar and return a scalar.
 For instance,

 ```{code-cell} python